 The methods are given according to the singularity types of singular del Pezzo surfaces.
 Even though they show how to construct the birational morphisms $h$ and $g$ for \emph{a seemingly single} del Pezzo surface $S$ of a given singularity type, they indeed demonstrate how to obtain the birational morphisms $h$ and $g$ for \emph{every} del Pezzo surface $S$ of a given singularity type.
 Let us explain the reason.

-Let $S'$ be an arbitrary del Pezzo surface of degree $d$ of a given singularity type and $\tilde{S}'$ be its corresponding smooth weak del Pezzo surface.
+Let $S'$ be an arbitrary del Pezzo surface of a given singularity type and $\tilde{S}'$ be its minimal resolution.
 The configurations of $(-1)$-curves and $(-2)$-curves on smooth weak del Pezzo surfaces are the same if the surfaces are of the same type.
 If the divisor $D_{\tilde{S}}$ in the table for the given singularity type consists of only negative curves, then we can immediately find a $\mathbb{Q}$-divisor $D_{\tilde{S}'}$ on the surface $S'$ with the same configuration of the same kind of curves and the same coefficients.
-It is $\mathbb{Q}$-linearly equivalent to $-K_{\tilde{S}'}$ It is obvious that we can recover the birational morphisms $h$ and $g$, in such a way that the divisor $D_{\tilde{S}'}$ plays the same role as $D_{\tilde{S}}$, by tracking back the blow downs and blow ups along the way given in the table for the given singularity type.
+This is $\mathbb{Q}$-linearly equivalent to $-K_{\tilde{S}'}$.
+It is obvious that we can recover the birational morphisms $h$ and $g$, in such a way that the divisor $D_{\tilde{S}'}$ plays the same role as $D_{\tilde{S}}$, by tracking back the blow downs and blow ups along the way given in the table for the given singularity type.